-Animal Care Responsibilities: Depending on need and case load, interns will assist with the care of the NMLC rehabilitation patients including seals, sea turtles, and a variety of native turtle species.
-Animal Care duties will include animal restraint; cleaning; disinfecting tanks, equipment, and environmental enrichment devices; diet preparation; administering feeds (including tube feeding); record keeping; facility maintenance; and water quality testing.
-Interns will also assist animal care staff with medical procedures, admission exams, animal necropsies, and release events.
+Marine Animal Rehabilitation Internship: Depending on need, case load, and time of year, interns may assist with the care of the NMLC rehabilitation patients including seals, sea turtles, and a variety of native turtle species.
+Animal Care duties may include animal restraint; cleaning; disinfecting tanks, equipment, and environmental enrichment devices; diet preparation; administering feeds (including tube feeding); record keeping; facility maintenance; and water quality testing.
+Interns may also assist animal care staff with medical procedures, admission exams, animal necropsies, and release events.

-Other Responsibilities: Each intern is assigned to multiple projects in different areas of the organization, e.g. research, fundraising, rehabilitation, marketing, social media or education.
+Other Responsibilities: Each intern is assigned to multiple projects in different areas of the organization.
 A weekly chore will be delegated to each intern to assist with the upkeep of the facility and equipment.
 Each intern is required to attend regularly scheduled meetings throughout their time at NMLC.
-At the end of the internship, the intern will deliver a presentation about their experience and projects to staff, volunteers, and members of the public.
+At the end of the internship, the intern will deliver a presentation about their experience and projects to staff and volunteers.

 - Must be currently enrolled in, or recently graduated from an accredited college or university; preference will be given to students or recent graduates working towards biology, environmental studies, marine science, education, or other related fields.

 - Must demonstrate strong written and verbal communication skills.

 - Must be adaptable, responsible, hard working, willing to learn, and have attention to detail.